capogreco/lcld.xyz/posts/240831_how_to_kill.md

 ---
 title: How to Kill a Zombie
 published_at: 2024-08-31
-snippet: ... how to kill it
+snippet: step-by-step instructions, with examples
 disable_html_sanitization: true
 allow_math: false
 ---